vamgan/Resume-Description-Matcher/README.md

 ### Used libraries

 1. PyPDF2 - To read pdf resume.
-2. Spacy - Used PhraseMatcher() for NLP word matching.
+2. spaCy - Used PhraseMatcher() for NLP word matching.
 3. Pandas - To genearte table.